kadena-io/pact-5/README.md

   };
 ```

-Executing `nix build` within the root directory of this project will create a build under the `./result` symbolic link.
+Executing `nix build` within the root directory of this project creates a build under the `./result` symbolic link.
-This will contain the artifact within its `bin` directory.
+After building, the binary is located in `./result/bin` directory.

-Entering the developer shell using `nix develop` will bring all required dependencies into scope, enabling the use of
+Start a developer shell by running `nix develop` to bring all of the required dependencies into scope, enabling the use of
 `cabal build` to compile the final project.

-## Editor Integration
+## Editor integration

-We offer built-in integration with Microsoft's [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
+Pact includes built-in support for the Microsoft [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
-Check your editor's support for the LSP protocol and the specific setup instructions.
-The server itself can be initiated as follows.
+You should check your code editor for LSP support and editor-specific setup instructions.
+The server itself can be initiated as follows:

 ```shell
 pact --lsp
 ```

-We currently support the following featureset:
+Pact currently supports the following LSP features:

 - Document diagnostics
-- Hover information (Builtins and user specified docs)
+- Hover information (Built-ins and user specified docs)
-- Jump to definition (Toplevel)
+- Jump to definition (Top-level)

 > [!NOTE]
 > We continue to add specifics on major editors such as Emacs, vim, and VSCode.